enyo-ojo/Random_Forest-Dynamic-Pricing-Model/README.md

 -   **The Importance of Backtesting**: Simulating the model's performance on historical data (backtesting) is a powerful way to demonstrate its business value.

 ## 🚀 Next Steps
--   **Expand the Dataset**: Integrate additional data sources, such as marketing spend, local events, or public holidays, to improve model accuracy.
+-   **Expand the Dataset**: Integrate additional data sources, such as marketing spend, competitor pricing, local events, or public holidays, to improve model accuracy.
 -   **Advanced Customer Segmentation**: Build separate models for different customer groups (e.g., new vs. returning) to offer personalized prices.
 -   **Profit Optimization**: Instead of just maximizing revenue, adjust the simulation to find the price that maximizes profit (revenue minus cost).
 -   **Deploy the Model**: Build a simple web interface (e.g., using Streamlit or Flask) that allows the studio to input a new class's features and receive an immediate price recommendation.